Batunacun2020/XGBoost-SHAP-values/README.md

 ### Model validation
 In this project, a robust model was selected using overall classification accuracy, precision, recall and the kappa index.
 Accuracy, precision and recall were calculated based on a confusion matrix (CM) (He and Garcia, 2009).
-The results indicated that XGBoost outperformed than logistic regression.
+The following table indicates that XGBoost outperformed than logistic regression.
 ### Overall classification accuracy (OCA)
-OCA is the correct prediction of NGD and other pixels in the whole region.
+**OCA**: is the correct prediction of NGD and other pixels in the whole region.
 This indicator was used to evaluate the accuracy of the model.
-**precision**:Precision is the proportion of correctly predicted positive examples (refers to NGD in this study) in all predicted positive examples.
+**Precision**:Precision is the proportion of correctly predicted positive examples (refers to NGD in this study) in all predicted positive examples.
 **Recall**:Recall is the proportion of correctly predicted positive examples in all observed positive examples (the observed NGD).
 **Kappa**:Kappa is a popular indicator used to measure the proportion of agreement between observed and simulated data, especially to measure the degree of spatial matching.
 **The precision-recall curve (PR curve)**:PR curve provides more information about the model’s performance than, for instance, the Receiver Operator Characteristic curve (ROC curve), when applied to skewed data.
 The PR curve shows the trade-off of precision and recall, and provides a model-wide evaluation.
 **area under PR, The area under the PR curve (AUC-PR)**:AUC-PR is likewise effective in the classification of model comparisons.
-**F1 score**,The F1 score can be interpreted as a weighted average of the precision and recall, where an F1 score reaches its best value at 1 and worst score at 0.
+**F1 score**: The F1 score can be interpreted as a weighted average of the precision and recall, where an F1 score reaches its best value at 1 and worst score at 0.
-**ROC AUC**,Compute Area Under the Receiver Operating Characteristic Curve (ROC AUC) from prediction scores, ROC curve, is a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied (https://scikit-learn.org/0.21/modules/generated/sklearn.metrics.roc_auc_score.html).
+**ROC AUC**: Compute Area Under the Receiver Operating Characteristic Curve (ROC AUC) from prediction scores, ROC curve, is a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied (https://scikit-learn.org/0.21/modules/generated/sklearn.metrics.roc_auc_score.html).
 **F1 score and ROC AUC were not used in our publication, but we posted in here, that maybe useful in other project.**

 ====================== LG and XGBoost valdation ========================